 Ingredients

-Combine salmon, bread crumbs, mustard, carrots, garlic, feta and lemon juice and mix until it all stays together.
-Form into two equal sized patties and cook on a low heat until cooked through.
+InstructionsCombine salmon, bread crumbs, mustard, carrots, garlic, feta and lemon juice and mix until it all stays together.
+Form into two equal sized patties and cook on a low heat until cooked through.Combine ketchup and mayo to make russian dressing.
+Add all the ingredients to the sandwich and enjoy! |

 Update on the veggie quest